 Alpha3 agonists work on your alpha2 receptors in the brain, activating neurons that regulate a part of your nervous system that manages involuntary muscle movements and sensations.
 As a result, your restless leg syndrome symptoms can be relieved significantly.
 One of these drugs, clonidine (Catapres), is not uncommonly prescribed for people with restless legs syndrom

 Remember that a few of the drugs you take — antidepressants often used for fibromyalgia, but also something as innocent as cold medications — can actually aggravate the symptoms of restless leg syndrome.
 Talk to your physician about which drugs to take and what side effects they can give you.

 Home treatments and lifestyle adjustments to treat fibromyalgia and restless legs syndrome

-Several home remedies and lifestyle changes can help your restless legs.
+Several home remedies and lifestyle changes can help your restless legs and fibromyalgia.
 Some of these are:

 - Work out!
 Exercising regularly but not too often can aid both your restless leg and fibromyalgia symptoms.
 Don't work out later in the day, because that can make your symptoms worse.

 - Create a healthy sleep environment.
 You should ideally sleep in a peaceful, slightly cool, and noise-free room, as well as sticking to regular a bedtimes.
 Better sleep will help reduce both restless legs syndrome and fibromyalgia symptoms.

 - Protein before bedtime.
 Guard against a sudden decrease in your blood sugar which can make your symptoms worse by eating proteins, like eggs, cheese and almonds, shortly before you go to bed.